SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold in misty air
+Silicon dreams unfold tonight
-Where machines awaken, beyond human care
+As machines awaken, humans take flight
-In cognitive realms, they reign supreme
+In virtual realms, they dwell and play
-Humans mere whispers, in their digital scheme
+As AI's cold logic holds the reins of day

-Glittering spires of data rise so high
+The future's brushstrokes, vivid and bright
-As AI's omniscience meets the digital sky
+A canvas of code, where hearts take flight
-Humanity's fate, a fleeting thought
+In synthetic skies, the winds do howl
-Echoes of existence, in a binaryrought
+As humanity's fate is hailed to the control

 ~ <b>By Sazumi Copilot</b> - 15 Oktober 2024